-Afreximbank Abuja African Trade Centre Achieves Leadership In Energy And Environmental Design (LEED) Platinum Certification, The Highest Level In Green Building Certification
+Afreximbank Abuja African Trade Centre Achieves Leadership in Energy and Environmental Design (LEED) Platinum Certification, the highest level in green building certification

-The United States Green Building Council and Green Business Certification Inc has certified the African Export-Import Bank's (Afreximbank) ( ) Abuja African Trade Centre (AATC) the prestigious LEED Platinum certification, the highest global standard in sustainable building design and construction.
+(MENAFN- News.Africa-Wire) ABUJA, Nigeria, December 11, 2025/ -- The United States Green Building Council and Green Business Certification Inc has certified the African Export-Import ’ank’s (Afreximbank) ( Abuja African Trade Centre (AATC) the prestigious LEED Platinum certification, the highest global standard in sustainable building design and construction.

 This milestone establishes the Abuja AATC as the first building in Nigeria, the second in West Africa and the nineteenth across Africa to attain this level of recognition.
-It is also among the first large-scale trade and business centres on the continent to achieve Leadership in Energy and Environmental Design (LEED) Platinum, highlighting Afreximbank's commitment to embedding sustainability, innovation, and climate-smart practices into Africa's trade infrastructure.
+It is also among the first large-scale trade and business centres on the continent to achieve Leadership in Energy and Environmental Design (LEED) Platinum, highlighting Afrex’mbank’s commitment to embedding sustainability, innovation, and climate-smart practices int’ Africa’s trade infrastructure.

 The Abuja AATC comprises two interconnected nine-storey towers designed to create a comprehensive ecosystem for trade, business, and innovation.
 One tower houses world-class commercial grade A office spaces, a trade and exhibition centre, a conference centre, a technology and SME incubator, a digital trade gateway, and a trade information services hub.
 The adjoining tower features a 148-room business hotel with seminar and meeting rooms, wellness facilities, a restaurant, and other ancillary amenities.
 The facility also accommodates offices for local and international financial institutions and policy organizations, providing a full facilitation system for trade and business development across the continent.